 Physician organizations can earn incentive rewards based upon how much PCMH is being implemented in their member practices.
 Both PCPs and specialists can participate in each of the 12 initiatives, if their affiliate physician organizations offer the opportunity.

-Physician Group Incentive Program primary care practices that have made significant progress in incorporating PCMH capabilities into routine practice and show strong results are recognized as PCMH-designated practices.
+Physician Group Incentive Program primary care practices that have made significant progress in incorporating PCMH capabilities into routine practice and show strong results on quality and utilization measures are recognized as PCMH-designated practices.

 The PCMH designation process occurs annually.
-PCMH-designated practices receive Value-Based Reimbursement of 110 percent of the Standard Fee Schedule for evaluation and management office visit and preventive procedure codes.
-Those PCMH-designated practices that belong to communities of caregivers that achieve high value at a population level receive 110 percent of the Standard Fee Schedule.
+PCMH-designated practices receive Value-Based Reimbursement of 110 percent of the Standard Fee Schedule for evaluation and management office visit and preventive service codes.
+Those PCMH-designated practices that belong to communities of caregivers that achieve high value at a population level receive an additional 10 percent of the Standard Fee Schedule.
 This is measured by overall per member per month standard cost.
-So a PCMH-designated practice can earn a 120 percent increase over the Standard Fee Schedule in evaluation and management office visit and preventive procedure codes.
+So a PCMH-designated practice can earn a 120 percent increase over the Standard Fee Schedule in evaluation and management office visit and preventive service codes.

 The performance of PCMH-designated practices compared to non-designated practices has continued to improve as the program has expanded.
-For example, PCMH providers designated in 2015 had 26 percent fewer ambulatory care sensitive inpatient discharges than their non-designated peers.
-The ambulatory care sensitive inpatient discharge metric is not used in the PCMH designation scoring process.
+For example, PCMH providers designated in 2016 had 21 percent fewer ambulatory care sensitive inpatient discharges than their non-designated peers.

-As of 2015, PCMH-designated physicians represent approximately 75 percent of all participating PGIP primary care physicians.
-We expect the number of designated practices to increase annually as Michigan PCPs continue to implement PCMH capabilities and advance the quality of care delivered across the state.
+As of 2016, PCMH-designated physicians represent 78 percent of all participating PGIP primary care physicians.
+We expect the number of designated practices to continue increasing annually as Michigan PCPs keep implementing PCMH capabilities and advancing the quality of care delivered across the state.
 We also expect the performance of PCMH-designated practices to improve as they implement the most-advanced PCMH capabilities.